althonos/pyrodigal/paper/paper.md

 in Cython [@Cython] that binds to the Prodigal internals, resulting in identical predictions and similar performance through a friendly object-oriented interface.
-The predicted genes are returned as Python objects, with properties for retrieving confidence scores or coordinates, and methods for translating the gene sequence.
+The predicted genes are returned as Python objects, with properties for retrieving confidence scores or coordinates, and methods for translating the gene sequence with a default or user-provided translation table.
 Prodigal is compiled from source and statically linked into a compiled Python extension, which allows it to be installed with a single `pip install` command, even on a target machine that requires compilation.

-Pyrodigal has already been used as the initial ORF finding method in several domains, including biosynthetic gene cluster prediction [@GECCO:2021], prophage identification [@PhageBoost:2021; @hafeZ:2021], and pangenome analysis [@AlphaMine:2021].
+Pyrodigal has already been used as the implementation for the initial ORF finding stage in several domains, including biosynthetic gene cluster prediction [@GECCO:2021], prophage identification [@PhageBoost:2021; @hafeZ:2021], and pangenome analysis [@AlphaMine:2021].

 # Method